owenbush/ableton-inspector/README.md

 > **Note**: The web app is deployed automatically when a new release is published.
 For the latest development version, use the CLI tool.

+### 🎨 Rich Social Media Sharing

+The web app includes optimized Open Graph and Twitter Card metadata for beautiful social media previews when sharing links.
+Perfect for showcasing your Ableton projects on social platforms!

 ## Features

 - 🎵 **Tempo Extraction** - Get BPM and tempo automation changes
+- 🎼 **Time Signature** - Extract time signature information and changes
 - 🎹 **Scale Detection** - Extract key and scale information
 - 🔊 **Sample Analysis** - List all samples with Splice detection
+- 📍 **Song Structure** - Analyze arrangement markers with section durations
+- 🎛️ **Track Organization** - See all tracks by type (Audio, MIDI, Return, Master)
 - 🎨 **Pretty Output** - Beautiful colored terminal output
 - 📦 **JSON Export** - Export data in JSON format
 - 🔧 **Custom Splice Paths** - Support for custom Splice folder locations